The following application was received for the May 6, 2023 Election:

 Mayor & Council Seats

 The City Secretary’s office conducts and oversees the City election process.
 Open Council seats are at large positions; you may file for any one seat regardless of where you live in Fair Oaks Ranch.
 Select the following links for more information regarding our current Mayor and City Council.

-City Council elections and other propositions are held in the City Hall Council Chambers at 7286 Dietz Elkhorn, Fair Oaks Ranch, TX, 78015, the first Saturday in May each year.
+City Council elections are held in the City Hall Council Chambers at 7286 Dietz Elkhorn, Fair Oaks Ranch, TX, 78015, the first Saturday in May each year.
 Future city elections will be:

 |ELECTION DAY||3 YEAR TERM||PLACE||CANDIDACY DEADLINE|